From Volterra dislocations to strain-gradient plasticity: Introduction

 \item \textbf{Dislocation separation:} The second technical assumption that is used throughout the $\Gamma$-convergence analysis is that the minimal separation $\rho_\e$ between dislocations tends to zero slower than any positive power of $\e$, and that $n_\e$ tends to infinity slower than any negative power of $\e$.
 This means that the number of dislocations grows slower than any negative power of $\e$, that they are well-separated, and that the magnitude of all Burgers vectors is of order $\e^{1-o(1)}$.
 Similar assumptions appear also in the admissible strain derivations of strain-gradient plasticity \cite{GLP10,MSZ14} and were subsequently relaxed \cite{DGP12,Gin19}; we expect that a similar relaxation can be obtained also in the geometric model.

+\item \textbf{Compactness of lattice structure:} Our $\Gamma$-convergence result is with respect to a topology of a joint convergence $(\MEps,\PEps,f_\e)\to(\W,\mu,J)$.
+Our compactness result, however, not only assumes that the energy $\calE_\e(f_\e,\PEps)$ is of order 1, but also that $\PEps$ satisfies the global distortion bounds described above.
+This additional assumption is needed since the variable entering the energy is $df_\e\circ\PEps^{-1}$, whereas the information on the curl is only for $\PEps$; we needed the global distortion assumption to obtain the associated geometric rigidity result.
+No such extra assumption is necessary in the admissible strain approach, since the curl condition is explicitly given for the variable entering the energy.
+It would be of interest to relieve the extra assumption in our setting.

-\item \textbf{Compactness in the supercritical regime:} Our compactness result for measures, as in \cite{GLP10}, only works in the critical and subcritical regimes, as the self energy is not strong enough to control the norms of the measures $\torsion_\e$ in the supercritical regime $n_\e\gg \log(1/\e)$.
-In the linearized context, this was dealt with in \cite{FPP19} by considering a lower energetic regime; it would be interesting to try to adapt their results to our settings.
+\item \textbf{Lower energy results in the supercritical regime:} Our compactness result for the dislocation measures, as in \cite{GLP10}, only holds in the critical and subcritical regimes, as the self-energy is not strong enough to control the norms of the measures $\torsion_\e$ in the supercritical regime $n_\e\gg \log(1/\e)$.
+If one considers a lower energetic regime --- namely, $\e^2 n_\e \log(1/\e)$ rather than $h_\e^2 = \e^2n_\e^2$ --- then compactness of $\torsion_\e$ follows as well (see remark below Theorem~\ref{thm:measure_comp}).
+In the linearized context, a full $\Gamma$-convergence result in this energy scaling was obtain \cite{FPP19}; it would be interesting to adapt their results to our settings.
+Note that the compactness and lower bounds in this case are essentially covered in this work (in fact, we get a better rate of convergence of the skew-symmetric part of the strain compared to \cite{FPP19}, similar to the discussion about the supercritical compactness above), and the main challenge is in the upper bound --- to construct bodies with dislocations in the supercritical regime with this lower energy.

 \item \textbf{Three-dimensional dislocations:} The results of this paper concern edge-dislocations in two dimensions.
-A next step would be to extend this analysis to dislocations in three-dimensional bodies (following the work on the admissible strain model, e.g., \cite{CGO15,GMS21,CGM22}).
+A next step would be to extend this analysis to dislocations in three-dimensional bodies (following the work on the admissible strain model, e.g., \cite{CGO15,GMS21,CGM23}).
 Note that parts of the settings and the constructions prevail in three dimensions.
-For example, the geometric, coordinate-free definition of a body with dislocations and the construction of bodies with multiple dislocations (Section~\ref{sec:disloc_construction}) can be applied in three dimensions, for dislocation of edge- and screw-type; such construction would provide the first coordinate expression for Riemannian metrics of bodies with multiple dislocations in three dimensions.
+For example, the geometric, coordinate-free definition of a body with dislocations and the construction of bodies with multiple dislocations (Section~\ref{sec:disloc_construction}) can be applied in three dimensions, for dislocation of edge- and screw-type; such a construction would provide the first coordinate expression for Riemannian metrics of bodies with multiple dislocations in three dimensions.

 \end{itemize}

 \paragraph{Notations} We denote the Euclidean metric on $\R^2$ by $\euc$, the standard inner-product on $\R^2$ by $\ip{\cdot,\cdot}$, the standard frame by $\{\pl_1,\pl_2\}$ and the corresponding coframe by $\{dx^1,dx^2\}$.
 We denote by $B_R(x)$ the Euclidean ball of radius $R$ centered at $x$, and use the shorter notation $B_R = B_R(0)$ for balls centered at the origin.